 You will receive one training point from a quest called Enrollment, given to you by Merle Ambrose at level 2 after Unicorn Way is completed.
 This quest introduces you to all of the various teachers in Ravenwood (minus poor Dworgyn who is stuck in Nightside).
 All you need to do is go around and talk to each teacher and then come back to Ambrose when you’re done.
 You will also receive a useful spell for your school from this quest.

 Prospector Zeke stands in the hub somewhere in each world and offers one training point quest per world.
 If you want to do more Zeke quests it would benefit you to progress quickly through the main questline to reach new worlds faster, because you will need to access pretty much every area in the game.
-I have written an in-depth guide about the Zeke quests, and you can find it at the bottom of the page listed with my other Wizard101 guides.
+I have written an in-depth guide about the Zeke quests with every single collection of items he asks you to find.

 Eloise starts to offer quests in Azteca, perhaps being bored sitting next to Zeke and not doing anything other than helping players with their stitching.
 However, her quests do not give training points as a reward until Khrysalis Part 1.
-Every release since has included a quest from Eloise with one training point as part of the rewards.
+Every release since has included a quest from Eloise (or in Lemuria, her not-at-all-evil twin Louise Mayqueen) with one training point as part of the rewards.
 Eloise is doing some work for the Marleybone Royal Museum, and she always asks for flowers of some kind to put on exhibit there.
 Here are all of the locations of her flowers in each world.

 Ogden Peake Quests

 Ogden Peake is a Marleybonian NPC in Celestia‘s base camp.
 He has a series of three quests that give the player training points, and these quests are unlocked every 2 levels from level 52–56.